naethun/naethun/README.md

 Hello, I'm @naethun (Nathan).
 The start of my CS career began creating a discord bot with friends over quarantine.
 I started coding out of boredom, now it's a huge passion of mine.

-- I'm majoring in computer science at San Diego State University.
+- Currently a freshman in college, I'm majoring in computer science.
 - I am in the proccess to learn more languages, JS being my more fluent language.
 - I enjoy doing API based work with Node JS.
 - Currently working on automation for NFTs.